 Next, we get to the Envato Marketplace, a huge one-stop-shop for website owners, web designers, and developers.

 Envato offers many extension services and products, and with each one, you have the opportunity to earn a commission on referral sales using their dedicated affiliate program provided through Impact.

 Their commission rate is 30% per sale, and their affiliate platform is very easy to use.

-Well, there you have it, nine affiliate programs and networks for you to sign up to and boost your blog earnings potential.
+Well, there you have it, the 14 best affiliate programs and networks for you to sign up to and boost your blog earnings potential.

-If you’re not using any of these, then get on the case and start signing up to a few of them.
+If you’re not using any of these, then get on the case and start signing up for a few of them.

-If you are using any of these affiliate programs to monetize your blog, feel free to share your thoughts, comments, and experiences with us in the comment section below.
+If you are using any of these affiliate programs to monetize your blog, please share your thoughts, comments, and experiences with me in the comment section below.